 There were lots of reasons why during calibration, environmental conditions must be acceptable before starting a calibration work.

 In dimensional calibration, the temperature is a big factor in maintaining an accurate measuring process.
-A gauge block, for example, will be affected by a thermal expansion and this will result to an additional sources of error.
+A gauge block, for example, will be affected by thermal expansion and this will result in an additional source of error.

 Where to use a Thermo-hygrometer?